 Recognizing Prescription Medication Access Challenges

 The USA is arguably one of the richest countries in the world.
-Yet, many cannot afford proper medical care.
-Prescription medication access is limited.
+Yet, many in the USA cannot afford adequate medical care or prescriptions.
+Access to prescription medication can be limited.
 Many have to choose between the high cost of their prescription medication and other basic necessities like food or rent.
+For some, the largest expense of the month is prescription medication, not the mortgage.
 According to academic researchers, 66.5% of all bankruptcies in the USA are tied to the cost of medical challenges.

 Medical Tourism Is Growing

-Prescription prices are often much lower for the same medication in other countries.
+Since prescription prices are often much lower for the same medication in other countries, why would anyone fill their prescriptions in the USA?
 In fact, residents in some countries pay nothing for their prescriptions.
 This created a growing trend for medical tourism.
-Even President Joe Biden acknowledged that you could go “anywhere else in the world” and get a prescription filled for 40% to 60% less than what it costs in the U.S.

 An RPCV wandering Ecuador started experiencing headaches and other symptoms.
 The homestay host directed them to the pharmacy, not a doctor.
-The pharmacist was very familiar with these symptoms from tourists.
+The Ecuadorian pharmacist was very familiar with these symptoms from tourists.
 RPCV paid $4 for the altitude sickness pills.
-They started feeling better by the end of the day.
-How much would that have cost in the USA?
+That is less than the co-pay if purchased in the USA.
+And, that does not include the cost of the doctor’s visit to get the prescription in the USA.
+When the RPCV planned a return trip to Ecuador, they waited to get those pills again directly from the Ecuadorian pharmacist.

 International Medication Access Challenges

-But it is a risk to buy prescription medication internationally.
+But there is a risk to buy prescription medication internationally.
 The ingredients may not be the same.
 The efficacy may be different.
+The manufacturing environment may not be held to the same safety levels that are in the USA.
 In 2017, the World Health Organization estimated that 10% of drugs in developing countries were either substandard or falsified.

 Additionally, what you get even be deadly.
 There are pharmacies in other countries that specifically cater to travelers from U.S. looking for low-cost pharmaceuticals.
-Unfortunately, some of the ones in northern Mexico sold pills laced with deadly fentanyl and methamphetamine to US medical tourists.
+Unfortunately, some of the pharmacies in northern Mexico recently sold pills laced with deadly fentanyl and methamphetamine to desperate medical tourists from the US.

 Also, some medications are designated controlled substances.
 Therefore, you may not be able to leave that country with them.
 Or, you may not be able to bring those into the USA.
 Border crossing agents or airport customs will confiscate controlled substances.
 You could even get arrested.
 So, learn the rules before you go.